ibm-cloud-docs/ContinuousDelivery/devsecops-automate-changemgmt.md

  ![Pre-approved change request](images/pre-approved-cr.png)

 If the **change-request-id** property is set, the pipeline skips data collection for the change request and moves ahead to check the approval state of the change request.
+If the **change-request-id** is set to `notAvailable` by default, a change request is automatically created by the continuous delivery pipeline.